Toward a Theory of Phase Transitions in Quantum Control Landscapes: Optimal level set parametrization

 \section{Optimal level set parametrization}

-In this section, we test the analytical parametrization proposed in Sec.~\ref{sec:Tqslcritical} for the optimal level set of the single-qubit problem, for $T{\ge}T_\text{QSL}$.
-The parameterization is based on the quadratic expansion of the infidelity centered around the protocol $s_{\Delta_0(T)}$, defined in Eq.~\ref{eq:stab_s_Delta} and optimal for $T{\le}T_\text{QSL}$.
-To this end, we explicitly evaluate the infidelity for a continuous family of protocol deformations of the form
+In this section, we test the analytical parametrization proposed in Sec.~\ref{sec:Tqslcritical} for the optimal level set after the quantum speed limit, $T_\text{QSL}$.
+In particular, we consider the single-qubit problem defined in Sec.~\ref{sec:model}, which possesses a single optimal control protocol $s_{\Delta_0(T)}$ up to the quantum speed limit (cf.~Eq.~\eqref{eq:stab_s_Delta}).

+We consider the parameterization of the optimal level set obtained from the infidelity expansion centered at $s_{\Delta_0(T)}$ and truncated at second-order.
+We explicitly evaluate the infidelity for a continuous family of protocol deformations of the form

 where $n{\in}\mathbb N$ labels orthogonal eigenfunctions and $x_n{\in}\mathbb R$ controls the magnitude of the deformation; $f^{(n)}(t)$ are the eigenfunctions of the Hessian operator in the infidelity expansion centered in $s_{\Delta_0(T)}$ (cf.~Fig.~\ref{fig:app_quadratic_scaling}).